zounasL/Fix-Hack-Learn---SharePoint/README.md

 ```

 # Get access token to the Microsoft client ids which can call the SP native endpoint
 How this works is during login we do a normal login to our azure application (https://login.microsoftonline.com/{Tenant id}/oauth2/v2.0).
 After successful login we won’t close the Webview, instead we do another login request to the Microsoft client id which has capability to call that oauth native endpoint.
-In the end we have two different access tokens which we can use, and we need the MS client access token only for the native endpoint.
+In the end we have two different access tokens which we can use.
+We need the MS client access token only for the native endpoint.

 **But doesn’t this require additional login because the client id is different**?
-No, it doesn’t require additional login, because microsoftonline checks if “ESTSAUTHPERSISTENT” cookie exist, which seems to be short living cookie and it grants you ability to authenticate without credentials.
+No, it doesn’t require additional login, because microsoftonline use “ESTSAUTHPERSISTENT” cookie, which seems to be short living cookie and it grants you ability to authenticate without credentials.

 Disadvantage with this kind of approach is that you can’t use any SSO apps like MS Authenticator, because authentication need to happen in webview which we can control.